Consultant Interview: Michael J. Sutton

 The goal of Performance Management is to increase the clarity of strategic, tactical, and operational thinking, employee job satisfaction, and organizational commitment.

 Trends1.
-Which are the 2015 key trends in Performance Management, from your point of view?
+Which are the current key trends in Performance Management, from your point of view?

 My work is that of a boundary spanner associated with Knowledge Management, Business and Competitive Intelligences, Organizational Transformation, Entrepreneurship, and Organizational Analysis and Design.